aalto-trafficsense/regular-routes-devops/README.markdown

      * 1. OAuth web client ID, which the server will use towards Google APIs: "OAuth 2.0 client ID" with the following information:
         * Application type: Web application.
         * `Authorized JavaScript origins`
-           * `https://your.server.url` _(http*s* assumes you have a configured SSL certificate, which should be the case)_
+           * `https://your.server.url` _(https assumes you have a configured SSL certificate, which should be the case)_
            * `http://localhost:5000`
         * `Authorized redirect URIs` should fill in automatically.
 If not, enter `https://your.server.url/oauth2callback` and `http://localhost:5000/oauth2callback`
         * Press "Create"
         * Select the generated Web client ID (default name "Web client 1") and download a JSON-version of the _client secret_ by pressing "Download JSON" and saving the file as "client_secrets.json" to `/opt/regularroutes` on your server.
         * _Note: the "Client ID" (looks like "7948743243-hsuefse3hisefssef.apps.googleuser...") is also needed for building a [TrafficSense client](https://github.com/aalto-trafficsense/trafficsense-android) `web_client_id_test` or `web_client_id_production`.
 If building a corresponding client, copy and save the ID now._
      * 2. Browser API key to be used for Google maps access through the server: "API Key"
         * Select "Browser key".
 The default name will be "Browser key 1"
         * Enter host names `your.server.url/*` (and `http://localhost:5000` for local development) into the "Accept requests from these HTTP referrers" field
         * Press "Create"
         * Copy the "Key" (looks like "AIzaSjs8iSef...") for inclusion to the "maps_api_key" of your `regularroutes-srvr.json` file, to be generated in the following steps.
      * _Note: A third credential and another API are needed for the [client](https://github.com/aalto-trafficsense/trafficsense-android).
 If configuring both a server and a client, it is practical to generate/enable them now when the developer console is open._